piggehperson/rebble-icons/readme.md

 # Rebble icons
-A growing set of stylized icongraphy drawn for the Rebble project at https://rebble.io. feel free to extend!
+A growing set of stylized icongraphy drawn for the Rebble project at https://rebble.io.
+You can request an icon by raising an issue on Github, or feel free to extend this repo with your own icons!